Heather Humphreys launches presidential bid in Monaghan

 Heather Humphreys has said she wants to use the Irish presidency to “facilitate reconciliation and understanding”.

-The Fine Gael candidate launched her campaign in Co Monaghan on Saturday.
+The Fine Gael candidate launched her campaign in her home county of Co Monaghan on Saturday.

 She said the three pillars to her campaign are community, unity and opportunity.